CSCP-SCPC/CSCP/_posts/design/2021-04-07-previous-meetings.md

 Our 2019 meeting was held at the University of British Columbia, Vancouver on June 1st, 2019.
 The programme can be found [here][1].

 Our 2018 meeting was held at l’Université de Québec on June 5th, 2018.
-The programme can be found here.
+The programme can be found [here][2].

 Our 2017 meeting was held at Ryerson University on May 29th, 2017.
 The programme can be found here.